wercker/triage/README.rst

 Or, have Triage make a new milestone in each of your projects.
-If there is a milestone with a due date sooner than that, that'll be detected instead, so don't mess around with milestones manually TODO(termie): warn if nearer date noticed when creating
+If there is a milestone with a due date sooner than that, that'll be detected instead, so don't mess around with milestones manually.
+TODO(termie): warn if nearer date noticed when creating

+You'll want to create a new milestone at the beginning of each week, it'll be due the next monday.

 ::